History of Seville: Seville's Golden age in the 16th century

 At the same time that the royal university was established, there was developed the Universidad de Mareantes (University of Sea-farers), in which body the Catholic Monarchs, by a royal decree of 1503, established the Casa de Contratación with classes for pilots and of seamen, and courses in cosmography, mathematics, military tactics, and artillery.
 This establishment was of incalculable importance, for it was there that the expeditions to the Indies were organised, and there that the great Spanish sailors were educated.

 The Casa had a large number of cartographers and navigators, archivists, record keepers, administrators and others involved in producing and managing the Padrón Real, the secret official Spanish master map used as a template for the maps present on all Spanish ships during the 16th century.
 It was probably a large-scale chart that hung on the wall of the old Alcázar in Seville.

 The numerous official cartographers and pilots included Amerigo Vespucci, Sebastian Cabot, Alonzo de Santa Cruz, and Juan Lopez de Velasco.
 In 1508 a special position was created for Vespucci, the 'pilot major' (chief of navigation), to train new pilots for ocean voyages.
 Vespucci, who made at least two voyages to the New World, worked at the Casa de Contratación until his death in 1512.

+The population of Seville in the 16th century was around three per cent Black people.
+Competition for jobs was intense, and Black people were often scapegoated.
+In popular media of the time such as plays, Black characters were often ridiculed and presented as buffoons.